fossabot/api-infrastructure-quarkus/README.md

 ./mvnw clean verify
 ```

-In CI/CD, several tools are used to automatically and proactively test binaries:
+Several tools integrated to the continuous deployment are used to automatically & proactively ensure the quality of our binaries (functional, security, code quality):

 1. Application of **unit tests** on the application
 2. Binaries generation [as a **native GraalVM** (C language) executable](https://www.graalvm.org/docs/reference-manual/native-image/)